brandonsmith1002/Sunrise-Sunset-Finder-Eval/README.md

 ### Unit Tests

 Jest component tests can be run with the command (npm test).
+There is a test file for each component with a basic render test.
+These tests are not exhaustive.

 ### External APIs